h4ckm1n-dev/Exploration/README.md

 # Final Step : Install Ollama-WebUi to have a GPT like interface for interacting with our own fine tuned model

+I'm not going to tell you how to install and use docker. but when you have docker setup you can install Ollama-WeUi

 https://github.com/open-webui/open-webui

 ```bash